-Situated along the troubled border between Juarez and El Paso, the scene of many drug-related fatalities, is a sculpture symbolizing a more hopeful cause.
+Situated along the troubled border between Ciudad Juárez and El Paso, the scene of many drug-related fatalities, is a sculpture symbolizing a more hopeful cause.

 The sculpture symbolizes the “Nahui Ollin,” the fifth age of creation, according to Aztec mythology.
 It’s a tribute to the first Mexican president with Aztec roots, Benito Juárez, who helped integrate the two cultures and who the city of Juárez is named after.

 The nearly 200-foot-tall public art piece is located in the Plaza de la Mexicanidad, a public square that includes grassy areas, an acoustical shell, and an outdoor theater.
-At the middle of the “X” a viewing area is planned looking out over El Paso and Juárez.
+At the middle of the “X,” a viewing area is planned to look out over El Paso and Juárez.